MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-licenses-to-user-accounts-with-office-365-powershell.md

 Next, get the sign-in name of the user account for which you want switch subscriptions, also known as the user principal name (UPN).

-Next, list the license plans for your tenant with this command.
+Next, list the subscriptions (license plans) for your tenant with this command.

 ```
 Get-AzureADSubscribedSku | Select SkuPartNumber